 You can’t miss the wine of Plovdiv

-Yes, the Bulgarian wine is not the most famous one in the world, but it is ranked as one of the highest quality wines.
-And the best of it is produced in the region of Plovdiv.
-It is called “Mavrud” (which comes from this local kind of grapes, growing mostly on the northern foot of the nearby Rhodope Mountains) and it is well presented in Plovdiv.
+Bulgarian wine is not the most famous in the world, but it is ranked as one of the highest quality wines.
+The best Bulgarian wine is produced in the region of Plovdiv.
+It is called “Mavrud” (which comes from local grapes, growing mostly on the northern foot of the nearby Rhodope Mountains) and it is well presented in Plovdiv.

 So, when you go for dinner in Kapana, don’t forget to order a glass of the best Bulgarian wine!